Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Supplementary Note 1

 Finally, we gauge away the linear $\partial_z$ term in the diagonal Hamiltonian components by expressing the wave function components as

 where $k_1 = \eta m_l/\hbar$.
 Plugging Eq.~(\ref{psiTransformation}) into the Schr\"{o}dinger equation for the Hamiltonian $H_{\text{cont}}$ yields a transformed Hamiltonian.
 Under this transformation, we find $H_{++}=H_{--}$.
-Identifying these terms with $H_0$ and the transformed $H_{+-}$ term with $H_v$, we finally obtain the effective-mass Hamiltonian, Eq.~(\ref{HEM}), of the main text.
-In this formulation, the parameter $C_1$ in the main text is related to the shear strain hopping parameter $t_\varepsilon$, above, by $C_1 = 2 t_\varepsilon\left(1 - a_0^2 k_1^2/16\right)$.
+Identifying these terms with $H_0$ and the transformed $H_{+-}$ term with $H_v$, we finally obtain the effective-mass Hamiltonian, Eq.~(1) of the main text, which includes the effects of both shear strain and the WW.
+In this formulation, the parameter $C_1$ is related to the shear-strain hopping parameter $t_\varepsilon$, above, by $C_1 = 2 t_\varepsilon\left(1 - a_0^2 k_1^2/16\right)$.
 Here, we adopt the values $t_{\varepsilon}=0.90$~eV and $C_1 = 1.73~\text{eV}$, such that the shear-strain dependent valley splitting, obtained from our minimal tight-binding model, closely matches results from the sp$^3$d$^5$s$^*$ model.